network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

    creating a brand new TLS connection from scratch to do the same thing.

 Foreign probes will provide 3 sets of data-points.
-First, the duration of the TCP-handshake (noted hereafter as tcp_foreign).
+First, the duration of the TCP-handshake (noted hereafter as tcp_f).
-Second, the TLS round-trip-time (noted tls_foreign).
+Second, the TLS round-trip-time (noted tls_f).
 For this, it is important to note that different TLS versions have a different number of round-trips.
 Thus, the TLS establishment time needs to be normalized to the number of round-trips the TLS handshake takes until the connection is ready to transmit data.
-And third, the HTTP elapsed time between issuing the GET request for a 1-byte object and receiving the entire response (noted http_foreign).
+And third, the HTTP elapsed time between issuing the GET request for a 1-byte object and receiving the entire response (noted http_f).

-Self probes will provide a single data-point for the duration of time between when the HTTP GET request for the 1-byte object is issued on the load-generating connection and the full HTTP response has been received (noted http_self).
+Self probes will provide a single data-point for the duration of time between when the HTTP GET request for the 1-byte object is issued on the load-generating connection and the full HTTP response has been received (noted http_l).

-tcp_foreign, tls_foreign, http_foreign and http_self are all measured in milliseconds.
+tcp_f, tls_f, http_f and http_l are all measured in milliseconds.

 The more probes that are sent, the more data is available for calculation.
-In order to generate as much data as possible, the methodology requires a client to issue these probes every 100ms.
+In order to generate as much data as possible, the methodology requires a client to issue these probes regularly.
-For the probes on the load-generating connections, the client needs to use one of the initial load-generating connections.
-This means that every 100ms, 2 probes are being evaluated.
-The total amount of data used for these probes would be no more than about 50KB worth of data within one second.
+There is however a risk that on low-capacity networks the responsiveness probes themselves will consume a significant amount of the capacity.
+As the test mandates to first saturate capacity before probing for responsiveness, we are able to accurately estimate how much of the capacity the responsiveness probes will consume.

+This can be done by providing an estimate of the number of bytes exchanged for a responsiveness probe.
+Taking TCP and TLS overheads into account, we can estimate the amount of data exchanged for a probe on a foreign connection to be around 5000 bytes.
+On load-generating connections we can expect an overhead of no more than 1000 bytes.

+Given this information, we recommend that at each responsiveness probing round, we send no more than 6 probes on different load-generating connections (choosing randomly among the available load-generating connections) and 3 probes on foreign connections, every 100ms for each type of probe.
+This would result in a total amount of data per second of 210 KB or 1680Kb, meaning a total capacity utilization of 1680 Kbps for the probing.

+On high-speed networks, this will provide a significant amount of samples, while at the same time minimizing the probing overhead.
+However, on severely capacity-constrained networks the probing traffic could consume a significant portion of the available capacity.
+We recommend to increase the probing interval beyond 100ms and reduce the number of parallel probes appropriately so that the probing traffic does not consume more than 5% of the available capacity.

 ### Aggregating the Measurements

-The algorithm produces sets of 4 times for each probe, namely: tcp_foreign, tls_foreign, http_foreign, http_self (from the previous section).
-Each of these sets will have a large number of samples.
-Use the following methodology to calculate a single RPM value from these data:
+The algorithm produces sets of 4 times for each probe, namely: tcp_f, tls_f, http_f, http_l (from the previous section).

-1. Among each set, take the 90th percentile, thus resulting in 4 individual numbers (tcp_foreign_p90, tls_foreign_p90, http_foreign_p90, http_self_p90).
+The responsiveness evolves over time as buffers gradually reach saturation.
+Once the buffers are saturated responsiveness is stable over time.
+Thus, the aggregation of the measurements considers the last 4 seconds worth of completed responsiveness probes.

+Over the timeframe of 4 seconds a potentially large number of samples has been collected.
+These may be affected by noise in the measurements, and outliers.
+Thus, to aggregate these we suggest to use a trimmed mean at 95th percentile, thus providing the following numbers: tcp_f_t95, tls_f_t95, http_f_t95, http_l_t95.

-2. Calculate the RPM as the weighted mean:
+The responsiveness is then calculated as the weighted mean:

 ~~~
 Responsiveness = 60000 /
-((1/3*tcp_foreign_p90 + 1/3*tls_foreign_p90 + 1/3*http_foreign_p90 +
+(1/6*(tcp_f_t95 + tls_f_t95 + http_f_t95) +
-  http_self_p90)/2)
+  1/2*http_s_t95)
 ~~~

 This responsiveness value presents round-trips per minute (RPM).